tohjustin/pomodori/README.md

 # build for production with minification
 npm run build

+# run eslint
+npm run lint

+# build for production with minification + serve build at localhost:5000 (Flask server)
+npm run serve

 # run unit tests
-npm run unit

-# run e2e tests
-npm run e2e

-# run all tests
 npm test
 ```

 This project's build setup is scaffolded by the [vue-cli](https://github.com/vuejs/vue-cli) project.
-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for pwa-template](https://github.com/vuejs-templates/pwa).

 ## License